 Date: Thu, 20 Sep 2012 19:47:11 +0200

-Dear Sir, I currently have the same problem as you seven years ago, unfortunately I do not have any starting point in finding the fate of my grandfather, maybe you now have any knowledge in what sources I could look for it (institutes?
-Archives?
-Internet addresses?)
-If so, then in which ones?
-I will be very grateful for any information.
+Dear Sir, I currently have the same problem you had seven years ago.
+Unfortunately, I have no clue how to find my grandfather’s fate.
+Perhaps you currently know what sources I could use to find this information (institutes? archives? internet addresses?).
+If so, which ones?
+I would be very grateful for any information.

 Regards,